anvis/GenAI/GenAI/Notes/03-Langchain.md

 ## Agents
 Autonomous entities using tools (e.g., Google Search API via Surp API).

 An Agent is a component that plays a vital role in determining the next steps or actions to be taken within a chain of calls to language models (LLMs) or other tools.
 An Agent has access to a suite of tools and toolkits which it uses to make decisions on the next action in the sequence.

+**Agent Types**:

+ZERO_SHOT_REACT_DESCRIPTION: This is a zero-shot agent that performs a reasoning step before acting.
+It's suitable for scenarios where an immediate response is required without prior training.

+ZERO_SHOT_REACT_DESCRIPTION is a type of agent that performs a reasoning step before taking action.
+It does not rely on any chat history, meaning it makes decisions based solely on the current input.
+This makes it suitable for scenarios where an immediate response is required without the need for context from previous interactions.

+REACT_DOCSTORE: This is also a zero-shot agent that performs a reasoning step before acting.
+However, this agent has access to a document store that allows it to look up relevant information to answer the question.
+It's suitable for scenarios where the answer can be found in a document store.

+SELF_ASK_WITH_SEARCH: This agent breaks down a complex question into a series of simpler questions and uses a search tool to look up answers to the simpler questions in order to answer the original complex question.
+It's suitable for scenarios where the question is complex and needs to be broken down.

+CONVERSATIONAL_REACT_DESCRIPTION: This agent is designed to hold a conversation in addition to using tools.
+It has methods for creating prompts, validating tools, and constructing an agent from a language model and tools.

+CHAT_ZERO_SHOT_REACT_DESCRIPTION: This is a zero-shot agent that performs a reasoning step before acting and is designed to be used in conjunction.

+CHAT_ZERO_SHOT_REACT_DESCRIPTION also performs a reasoning step before acting, but unlike `ZERO_SHOT_REACT_DESCRIPTION`, it uses a chat history variable in the prompt.
+This means that the final prompt will include the chat history, allowing the agent to remember the context of the chat and the history of the conversation.
+This agent type is designed for multi-turn tasks that require maintaining the context of a conversation.

+CHAT_CONVERSATIONAL_REACT_DESCRIPTION: The context does not provide information about this agent type.

+STRUCTURED_CHAT_ZERO_SHOT_REACT_DESCRIPTION: This is a zero-shot react agent optimized for chat models.
+This agent is capable of invoking tools that have multiple inputs.
+It's suitable for chat scenarios where multiple inputs are required.

+OPENAI_FUNCTIONS: This is an agent optimized for using open AI functions.
+It's suitable for scenarios where open AI functions are required.

+OPENAI_MULTI_FUNCTIONS:

 ## Memory
 Retaining conversation history.